Last Updated on

 Visiting Ometepe Island with its twin volcanoes.

-This option includes 1 day travel to Ometepe Island, then 2 full days on the island.
+This option includes 1-day travel to Ometepe Island, then 2 full days on the island.
 With an exciting Ferry ride included in this trip, there is an adventurous feeling here.

 We wouldn’t swim in the lake but loved the Natural Water Pools at Ojo Del Agua.
-With kids we would also spend a day on a Finca learning about coffee, riding horses, nature trails, or doing some kayaking.
+With kids, we would also spend a day on a Finca learning about coffee, riding horses, nature trails, or doing some kayaking.
 Some of the hotels also include playground equipment.

 We have admired Hostel Finca Magdalena for some time and plan to visit during our next Ometepe Trip.
+Check the latest prices to stay at Hostel Finca Magdelena here.

 We loved our stay at Totoco Eco Lodge, and LOVE their philosophy.
 They offer a great range of activities, the only downside would be their distance from the lake (which we wouldn’t swim in anyways).
+Check the latest prices to stay at Totoco Eco-Lodge here.

 We stayed in Charco Verde which had some play equipment on the lake’s edge.